JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

     }
     ```

-    The `InputComponent` keeps track of its internal state (what the user has typed so far) and exposes an `onSubmit`
+    The `inputComponent` keeps track of its internal state (what the user has typed so far) and exposes an `onSubmit`
     handler that gets called when the user submits the form (usually by pressing the `Enter` key).

-2. To use this `InputComponent` from the application, add the following snippet to `src/jsMain/kotlin/App.kt` at the
+2. To use this `inputComponent` from the application, add the following snippet to `src/jsMain/kotlin/App.kt` at the
    bottom of the `FC` block (after the closing brace for the `ul` element):

     ```kotlin
-    InputComponent {
+    inputComponent {
         onSubmit = { input ->
             val cartItem = ShoppingListItem(input.replace("!", ""), input.count { it == '!' })
             scope.launch {